-Car accidents have the potential to devastate personal, professional & physical lives every day and that is why it is important to hire an experienced Alabama personal injury lawyer.
+Car accidents have the potential to devastate personal, professional & physical lives every day and that is why it is important to hire an experienced car accident attorney in Mobile, Alabama.
 If you were injured in a car collision, you should recover your medical costs, lost income, and be compensated if you suffered from pain and anxiety.

 Car accidents are the leading cause of injury in the country, with the U.S. Centers for Disease Control and Prevention (CDC) sharing data highlighting that more than 32,000 people are killed in car accidents throughout the country each year, and more than two million are injured.
 In fact, the crash death rate in the United States is more than twice that of the average rate in other high income countries, a serious cause for concern.

-At the law offices of Taylor Martino, P.C., our Alabama car accident attorneys have seen the devastating effects that a car accident can have on an individual and a family.
+At the offices of Taylor Martino, P.C.
+Personal Injury Lawyers in Mobile, Alabama, our car wreck lawyers have seen the devastating effects that a car accident can have on an individual and a family.
 If you have been involved in a motor vehicle crash caused by the fault of someone else and aren’t sure what your options are or how to recover compensation for the losses you have suffered, please call our law offices today for a free consultation.
 We are prepared to fight for you.

 Top Causes of Car Accidents in Alabama

 Car accidents most commonly occur because of a driver’s failure to operate their vehicle with the proper duty of care required.
 Indeed, most car accidents would never happen but for drivers’ errors and acts of negligence.
 Some examples of actions that cause car accidents include:

 Alcohol or drug-impaired driving;